How To Wear All This Kit!

 Boots

 The pride and joy of the paratrooper were his jump boots (Boots, Jumper, Parachute).
-This sets him apart from fellow soldiers.
-When the new combat boots (Boot, Service, Combat, Composition sole) was introduced, no more jump boots were procured.
+These boots set him apart from fellow soldiers.
+When the new "double buckle" combat boots (Boot, Service, Combat, Composition sole) were introduced, no more jump boots were procured.
 The jump boots that were still in stock were issued until exhausted.
 Many new replacements wore the new combat boots, giving these older paratroopers an even more elite status.

-Of course anyone who has lived in a past 200 years knows how to put on a pair of boots!
-However, the and very important difference is the way the M42 jump trousers and the wool dress trousers would be 'bloused' over the boot.
-This weird term is simply a weird way of meaning tucked in bellowed over the top.
+Of course, anyone who has lived in a past 200 years knows how to put on a pair of boots!
+However, the very important difference is the way the M42 jump trousers and the wool dress trousers would be 'bloused' over the boot.
+This weird term is simply a way of describing how the pants were tucked in and bellowed over the top of the boots.
 There are leg ties that can be purchased for a £1 a pack from companies like Soldier of Fortune, however these are pretty pointless.
-The easiest way is to tuck the bottoms of your trousers into your boots, do them up. and then pull them out until you have enough over the top of the boot to achieve the required look.
+The easiest way is to tuck the cuffs of your pants into the tops of your boots, lace up the boots, and then pull the pant legs out until you have enough material over the top of each boot to achieve the required look.

-D O N O T W E A R A W H I T E T - S H I R T ! ! !
-If caught it will be cut up for unit identifying cord.
+D O N O T W E A R W H I T E T - S H I R T S ! ! !
+If you wear a white t-shirt, it will be cut up for unit identifying cord.
 You've been warned.
-White T-Shirts were not worn into combat.
-Of course SOF tried selling you a Camp Toccoa T-Shirt and told you you needed one because your a Paratrooper.
-I'm sure all the civilian manufacturers of them in the 1940s tried selling them to every trooper they saw also!
-Either get the green vests or the oatmeal colour long-sleeved thermal style top to wear under your shirt.
+White t-shirts were not worn into combat.
+Of course, SOF tried selling Camp Toccoa T-Shirts and tried to convince everyone that they were 'essential' because you're a Paratrooper.
+I'm sure all the civilian manufacturers in the 1940s also tried selling them to every trooper they saw!
+Either get the green vests or the oatmeal-coloured long-sleeved thermal style top to wear under your shirt.

 If you look at any period photographs, you'll see that under every M42 is the wool shirt.
-Just buy one, there really is no skill in putting it off!
-It doesn't have to be buttoned all the way to the top, period photos show a mixture of both the top buttons undone and done up.
+Just buy one.
+There really is no point in putting it off!
+It doesn't have to be buttoned all the way to the top; period photos show a mixture of both the top buttons undone and done up.

 M42 Jump Suit

-Other than the blousing of the trousers into the boots as written above, just put it on.
+Other than blousing of the trousers into the boots as written above, just put on the pants and jacket.
 There are a few modifications that you can make.
 If you are going to portray a Pathfinder, then it would be good to camouflage your M42.
 Some troopers cut off the leg ties, some cut off the waist belt and some added extra pockets to enable them to carry more items.
 All of these are at your preference.

-Name tapes, many different airborne units had name tapes on the jackets above the pocket.
+Many different airborne units had name tapes on the jackets above the pocket.
 Some had just surnames, other initials and surname.
-There were usually on a cloth white tape and stencilled on, but if you start looking for examples you'll see a huge variation.
-I even came across one officer who had a leather tab stamped out with rank and surname, identical to those worn by pilots on there flight jackets.
+The letters were usually stenciled on a white cloth tape, but if you start looking for examples, you'll see a huge variation.
+I even came across one officer who had a leather tab stamped out with rank and surname, identical to those worn by pilots on their flight jackets.
 I guess being around some airbases and using the same PX's as aircrews had some benefits.
-Only officers had leather name tabs, but both enlisted and officers could have the white tape cloth tape.
+Only officers had leather name tabs, but both enlisted and officers could have had the white tape cloth tape.

-So the choices of what you can actually do to personalise your kit is rather limited, however with the few options available, no two will ever look alike.
-Especially if you get it dirty, worn and some repairs... even if it doesn't need them!
+The choices of what you can actually do to personalize your kit is rather limited, however with the few options available, no two will ever look alike.
+Especially if you get it dirty, worn and add some repairs... even if it doesn't need them!

-PLEASE PLEASE PLEASE wear the M42 jump suit in, do gardening in it, fix your car in it.
-Get it dirty, paint the dirt on, nothing looks more ridiculous than portraying a combat unit that is meticulously clean.
+PLEASE, PLEASE, PLEASE put some real-world wear into your M42 jump suit; do gardening in it, fix your car in it, spill coffee on it, find a farmer's field and crawl around in the dirt and grass.
+Just wear it and get it dirty!
+Nothing looks more ridiculous than portraying a combat unit that is meticulously clean.
 Just jumping into some mud at the event doesn't look any better either.
 It needs to be ground in over time, used and abused.

 Haircuts & Spectacles

 No matter how good your uniform and equipment are, if your haircuts and eyeglasses are modern looking they will stand out a mile.
 In the 1940's citizen soldiers wore their hair just like everybody else at the time: conform the 30's/40's fashion.
 The sides and back (nape) of the head were close cut with longer hair on top that was combed in shape.
-No beards, a little growth from days in the field is tolerable, but turning up looking like !
+No beards, a little growth from days in the field is tolerable, but turning up looking like ZZ Top just won't do!

 Only a few airborne units sported a Mohawk.

-The eyeglasses worn in the military were of the Ful-Vue type with the wrap around legs.
-Either chromium plated or gold filled.
+The eyeglasses worn in the military were of the Ful-Vue type with the wrap around temple ends, either chromium plated or gold filled.
 These were taken from commercial stock.
 Note that the lenses are of an oval shape, not round.
-The legs are attached high up, not on the centre of the frame.
+The temples are attached high up, not on the centre of the frame.

 Webbing

 Musette Bag - an item which creeps up from time to time and people will tell you that your 'doing it wrong'.
-You'll be told to clip it down to the belt, you'll be told to have the straps go under your arms like a back pack, you'll be told to leave it hanging loose because that makes most sense.... sadly lots of people have been told 'what is right over the years and based on nothing more than what they 'think', rather than basing it on anything factual.
+You'll be told to clip it down to the belt, you'll be told to have the straps go under your arms like a backpack, you'll be told to leave it hanging loose because that makes most sense.... sadly, lots of people have been told what is right over the years and based on nothing more than what they 'think', rather than on anything factual.

-The problem that the paratroopers had to over come was that when your wearing the T5 parachute, you cannot have the musette bag on your back!
-However by not clipping down those other two straps to anything; and only having it clipped to the D rings you can flip it over your head to your front and wear it there until you jump, land, get rid of your chute and either flip it over your head and wear it over the parachute tray, or discard the T5 parachute rig entirely if you have time and its safe.
-Once you flip this over your head, I don't suppose anyone is going to them fiddle around clipping down those two other straps to make a handy back pack, or clipping them to the belt to make them tidy!
+The problem that the paratroopers had to overcome was that when you're wearing the T5 parachute, you cannot have the musette bag on your back!
+However, by not clipping down those other two straps to anything; and only having it clipped to the D rings you can flip it over your head to your front and wear it there until after you jump, land, get rid of your chute.
+Then you can either flip it over your head and wear it over the parachute tray or discard the T5 parachute rig entirely if you have time and it's safe.
+Once you flip the Musette Bag over your head, I don't suppose anyone would immediately then fiddle around clipping down those two other straps to make a handy backpack, or clip them to the belt to make them tidy!
 Of course, some might during a lull, but priorities first!
-Wear it as you want to wear it, as long as it make sense and you understand why you've chosen it like that!
+Wear it as you want to wear it, as long as it make sense and you understand why you've chosen the way you're wearing it!

-You do see items like the musette pack that have been personalised, usually with just surname and serial number on the front main flap.
+You do see items like the Musette Bag that have been personalized, usually with just surname and serial number on the front main flap.
 I can only assume this was done to make it easier to find your own webbing when rooms/barracks are shared.

-The only important thing when it comes to webbing, other than the M1936 suspenders is not be be wearing/carrying anything that doesn't make sense.
-One one piece of entrenching kit (axe, pick mattock, entrenching tool), everything should match the impression and rank you are portraying.
+The only important thing when it comes to webbing, other than the adjustment of the M1936 suspenders, is to be certain not to wear/carry anything that doesn't make sense.
+For example, only one piece of entrenching kit (axe, pick mattock, entrenching tool); everything should match the impression and rank you are portraying.

 The M7 Assault Vest was never issued or worn by any of the Airborne units during WW2.
 This was issued to the seaborne invasion force only.
-Rangers, 1st Inf Div, 29th Inf Div etc...
-It makes no sense to wear one, no matter how good they look and lets not ever get started on the fact that almost all the reproductions are tan and yet almost all of these originals were made in OD#7 (or dark olive green for normal folks)...
+Rangers, 1st Inf Div, 29th Inf Div, etc...
+It makes no sense to wear one, no matter how good they look and let's not ever get started on the fact that almost all the reproductions are tan and yet almost all of the originals were made in OD#7 (the dark olive green for normal folks)...

 Gas Mask Bags

 The 101st were issued the M5 assault gas masks.
-These assault gas-masks were carried in a black rubberised bag (M7) that had a strap attached to each corner.
-The bag was usually carried with one strap around the waist, resting on the thigh.
-The opening facing forward.
-WW2 bags had four chrome snaps, the post-war version had three visible lift the dot snaps.
+These assault gas masks were carried in a black rubberized M7 Bag that had a strap attached to each corner.
+The bag was usually carried with one strap around the waist, resting on the thigh, with the opening facing forward.
+WW2 bags had four chrome snaps; the post-war version had three visible lift the dot snaps.

-Eugene "Gene" Gilbreath told Bert de Jong, when asked what they did with their gas masks, that the rubberised bag fitted nicely in the musette bag and was used as a waterproof liner for keeping personal stuff dry.
+Two original 101st veterans, Eugene "Gene" Gilbreath told Bert de Jong, when asked what they did with their gas masks, that the rubberized bag fitted nicely in the musette bag and was used as a waterproof liner for keeping personal stuff dry.
 The mask itself was left with the supply train, or just thrown away…

 Trench Knife

-Another trade of the the paratroopers is the M3 trench knife.
+Another trademark of the paratroopers is the M3 Trench Knife.
 Although this knife is a general issue item, it is mostly known for being used by the paratroopers.
-Traditionally the airborne troops strapped the knife in its sheath to their leg.
+Traditionally the airborne troops strapped the knife in its sheath to their lower leg.

 Two types of sheaths were used in WW2, the early leather M6 sheath and the plastic (with a webbing belt loop) M8 sheath.
-In Normandy the M6 sheath appears prevalent, but when worn or damaged the M8 seems to be issued.
+In Normandy the M6 sheath appears prevalent, but if the M6 is either worn out or damaged, the M8 seems to be issued.
 Occasionally the later M8A1 with its wire hanger is seen in photographs.
 The tips of the M8 and M8A1 sheaths were reinforced with a metal tip in the post-war period.

-When worn on the leg the sheath was tied to the lower leg.
-The tip of both types of sheaths had a hole through which a leather thong went and was tied around the ankle.
-Through the belt loop any kind of strap was used and was tied around the calf.
+Any kind of strap was used through the belt loop and tied around the calf.
 This could be a spare boot lace, piece of string or rope, or even a rag.
 A widely used strap, however, is one of the straps taken from a folding field cot.
-The earlier field cots ware white and these white straps can be seen in original photos.
-Tourniquets were used sometimes, but being an medical item, these weren't readily available.
+The earlier field cots were white, and these white straps can be seen in original photos.
+Tourniquets were used sometimes, but being a medical item, these weren't readily available.
+The tip of both types of sheaths had a hole through which a leather thong passed and was then tied around the ankle.

-Short 18" straps are often offered as "paratroop leg" or "general purpose" straps.
-Obviously these are too short for any general purpose use.
+Short 18" straps are often offered on eBay as "paratroop leg" or "general purpose" straps.
+Obviously these are too short for any general-purpose use.
 These straps are actually USMC pack straps for securing the tent roll to the marine's field pack.
-Obviously none were acquired by any troopers in the ETO.
+Obviously, none were acquired by any troopers in the ETO.

 Parachute First Aid Kit

-This pouch can be seen tied to any equipment (suspenders, belt, shovel, etc), an arm or leg, and sometimes to the shoulder loops of the M43 jacket.
-Some troopers tied the 1st aid kit to the netting of their helmets.
-It appears that this was standard practice with the 502nd PIR.
-Probably this was done for easy recognition during initial combat right after the jump.
-The 17 Airborne Division was ordered to tie the kit to their helmets for the Varsity Operation so that the British soldiers could easily distinct the American helmets from the German helmets in the early dawn hours of the assault.
+This pouch can be seen tied to any equipment (suspenders, belt, shovel, etc.), an arm or leg, and sometimes to the shoulder loops of the M43 jacket.
+After Normandy, some troopers tied the 1st aid kit to the netting of their helmets (although occasionally, medics from the 326th AB Med Co. did tie them to their helmet netting), and it appears this was not standard practice with the 502nd PIR until the Holland jump and beyond.
+The 17th Airborne Division was ordered to tie the kit to their helmets for the Varsity Operation so that the British soldiers could easily distinct the American helmets from the German helmets in the early dawn hours of the assault.

-Along with the Parachute First Aid Kit British field dressing were issued as well and can be seen tied to equipment, uniforms or helmets.
+Along with the Parachute First Aid Kit, British field dressings were issued and can be seen tied to equipment, uniforms or helmets.

 MEDICS

-Each Parachute Infantry Regiment has a medical attachment.
-This was a medical unit permanently attached to that regiment.
-These units provided for medical care at the front-line and for initial medical care and evacuation.
+Each Parachute Infantry Regiment has a medical unit attached permanently to that regiment.
+These units provided for medical care at the front line and initial medical care and evacuation.
 All three battalions had a medical unit that acted as a battalion aid station.
-Each company had two or three medics from this unit attached that usually became an unofficial members of that particular company.
+Each company had two or three medics from this attached unit who usually became unofficial members of that particular company.

-The medics of the regimental attachment were part of that organisation and used the same helmet stencilling as the rest of the regiment.
-In the case of the 506th this was the spade marking with its corresponding tic.
+The medics of the regimental attachment were part of that organization and used the same helmet stenciling as the rest of the regiment.
+In the case of the 502nd this was the heart marking with no corresponding tic.

 The 101st Airborne Division, or the 82nd for that matter, did not used red crosses on their helmets!
 It was the 17th Airborne Division that used three large red crosses in white circles during the Rhine Jump.
 (Only the 3rd battalion medical attachment, 508th PIR, used two large white circles with red crosses on the sides of their helmets during the Normandy Jump.)